gruntwork-io/docs/docs/reference/modules/terraform-aws-messaging/sqs/sqs.md

 <HclListItem name="kms_master_key_id" requirement="optional" type="string">
 <HclListItemDescription>

-The ID of an AWS-managed customer master key (such as 'alias/aws/sqs') for Amazon SQS or a custom CMK
+The ID of an AWS-managed customer master key (such as 'alias/aws/sqs') for Amazon SQS or a custom CMK.
+Make sure `sqs_managed_sse_enabled` is set to false (by default) when using your custom master key for encryption.

 </HclListItemDescription>
 <HclListItemDefaultValue defaultValue="null"/>